 CPE/ECE Credits: 5

-This course is designed for hackers, tinkerers, and hobbyists with limited experience and an interest in embedded systems analysis.
-The course starts with a basic introduction to electronics, using a series of hands-on lab exercises to give the student a comfortable foundation using various embedded analysis tools and techniques, including exercises in extracting and analyzing flash images from live hardware.
+This course is designed for white hat hackers, tinkerers, and hobbyists with limited experience and an interest in embedded systems analysis.
+It starts with a basic introduction to electronics, using a series of hands-on lab exercises to give the student a comfortable foundation using various embedded analysis tools and techniques, including exercises in extracting and analyzing flash images from live hardware.
 Students will learn how to identify and extract critical data in the firmware, and perform basic vulnerability analysis on embedded code.